jacob-fenster/NGS_gRNA/README.md

 # Amplicon seq read processing and analysis for genome-wide CRISPRi functional genomics
-This is a workflow to process fastq reads into enrichment scores and Steps
+This is a workflow to process fastq reads into enrichment scores and then analysze the hits This repo is currently under development and is not in its final form

+## notes
+Steps
 1. Merge reads with BBmerge
 bbmerge.sh in=reads.fq out=merged.fq outu=unmerged.fq ihist=ihist.txt